-2.44 Timber pellets, chips or logs can be used to fuel boilers for water and space heating.
+- 2.47 Timber pellets, chips or logs can be used to fuel boilers for water and space heating.
 A domestic unit with space for storing fuel may occupy the same space as a single garage and delivery implications will also need to be carefully considered.
-Large non-residential buildings would require larger units.
-A flue will also be needed which could be accommodated in a chimney or may need to be installed above the roof line which in more sensitive locations may have visual impact implications.
+Large non-residential buildings would require larger scale units in proportion to the space heating demand of the building.
+A flue will also be needed which could be accommodated in a chimney or may need to be installed above the roof line which in more sensitive locations may have visual impact implications. - 2.48 For the reasons above, biomass heating systems are less appropriate where space on plot and access to plot is limited or constrained but conversely may be very appropriate on easily accessible and larger plots and in rural off-gas grid areas, subject to visual impact considerations.